 Young People's counselling and support.

-The initial session (introductory consultation) will cost £20 and this enables you to ask questions and to consider whether counselling and my approach is suitable for you.
+The initial session (introductory consultation) will cost £20 and this enables you to ask any questions related to counselling and the process of counselling.
+It is also an opportunity for you to consider whether counselling and my approach is suitable for you.